baya1235/Scoring-synchronization-between-motion-and-music/README.md

 `cd Scoring-synchronization-between-motion-and-music`

-The methods presented here were tested on synthetic data
+Run the synthetic data test script:

+`python evaluation_synth_synchronization.py`

 Evaluation on Real Data
 The real_data_evaluation.py script in the repository allows for the evaluation of synchronization methods on real-world audio and video data.
 Real data evaluation provides insights into algorithm performance in practical scenarios.